 Accountings – With the use of our proprietary software we make sure the required accountings comply with Michigan law and provide the necessary information to estate heirs.
 These accountings are useful for decedent estates and conservatorships.

 Tax Preparation – We assist clients with the preparation and filing of the decedent’s final income tax return (Form 1040) as well as the income tax return for the probate estate (Form 1041).
-More about tax preparation below.
+Read more about our tax preparation services and advice in the right hand column.

 Depending on the issues involved, trust administration can be a straight forward process or require detailed attention and specialized legal services.
 Our attorneys can assist clients with a broad range of matters: from simple trusts with modest assets to complex trusts holding millions of dollars and diverse assets.